 the highest rate in the state.
 That spike recently led farmworkers to strike, not just for better wages but for safer working and living conditions (seasonal workers often sleep in crowded bunkhouses).

 Hutch biobehavioral scientist Dr. Rachel Ceballos, who’s partnered with community health workers in Yakima and elsewhere for years, said COVID-19 has exposed many ugly truths, including how we perceive those who provide essential work.

 “The importance of essential and low-income workers and how much they contribute to our society really needs to be highlighted and recognized right now,” she said.
 “That’s another way to address the institutional racism that perpetuates these inequities.”

 Living in larger, multigenerational households may be another reason COVID-19 rates are higher in Hispanics and African Americans.
-In King County, nearly 40% of Hispanic households and nearly 25% of blacks had four or more people living together.
-For whites, it’s around 17%.
+In King County, nearly 40% of Hispanic households and nearly 25% of black households had four or more people living together.
+For white household, it’s around 17%.

 The area where you live, your “ZNA,” as some researchers call it, matters too.
 People who live in public housing face a much higher risk of contracting COVID-19.
 Ditto for those in prisons, jails and nursing homes.
 Those living in the ‘burbs, not so much.

 As program administrator of the Fred Hutch / University of Washington Cancer Consortium’s Office of Community Outreach and Engagement, Kathy Briant has worked with residents of the Yakima Valley for years through the Hutch’s satellite office, the Center for Community Health Promotion in Sunnyside.